-We will follow the statutory guidance on Promoting the Education of Looked After Children.

-The DSL/Head of School, governors, SENCO and senior mental health lead will work with the virtual school head to promote educational attendance, attainment and progress of children with a social worker.
+- 355. We will follow the statutory guidance on Promoting the Education of Looked After Children. - 356.
+The DSL, Executive Headteacher, governors, SENCO and senior mental health lead will work with the virtual school head to promote educational attendance, attainment and progress of children with a social worker. - 357.
 The virtual school head for Telford and Wrekin is: Michelle Salter.